Kpriyansh/Card-Contacts/README.md

 # Card-Contacts
-As learning project for reactjs with an interactive search bar and using fetch api's for taking data as the database.
+As learning project for reactjs with an interactive search bar and using fetch api's for taking data from the database.